 How Do You Get Tongue Tie?

 Tongue tie is a congenital condition which means it runs in families.
-The lingual frenum which separates before the birth of the child sometimes doesn’t separate and therefore the child gets a tied tongue.
+The lingual frenum which separates before the child’s birth sometimes doesn’t separate and therefore the child gets a tied tongue.
 The tongue tie might not be diagnosed at birth as it does not cause any major problems.
-It might be noticed at a later stage in life, or if the child is not breastfeeding properly or is not able to latch, your doctor might check the reason for it and it might be a ankyloglossia.
+It might be noticed at a later stage in life, or if the child is not breastfeeding properly or is not able to latch, your doctor might check the reason for it and it might be an ankyloglossia.

 How Common Is Tongue Tie?

 The prevalence of tongue tie varies from 2-20% as reported by ADA.
-The prevalence based on sex is not conclusive as the studies state differently.
+The prevalence based on gender is not conclusive as the studies state differently.

 How Is Tongue Tie Diagnosed?